Coaching Principles

 - If you feel you are not getting through to your athlete,

-remember that it might be the medium and not the message that is wrong
+remember that it might be the medium and not the wrong message

 Making use of the media: